HarshitUpadhyay18/Todo-List-Manager/README.md

 Todo List Manager Web Application

-A Java Spring Boot Backend Project
+A Java Spring Boot Project

 Steps to Run:
 1) Download and extract the ZIP file, then open the project as a Maven project in Eclipse or IntelliJ IDEA.